-A student’s co-op experience begins in the classroom and continues to resonate there long after students’ co-op job ends.
-Co-op is intertwined with students’ studies, beginning with a co-op course during freshman year.
+Co-op is intertwined with students’ studies, beginning with a co-op course during the first or second year.

 Co-op students are assigned to a specific Co-op Faculty Coordinator.
 Coordinators work with students from their first year through their graduation year as a bridge between classroom studies and career goals, collaborating with faculty and co-op employers to match interests, talents and objectives to the most appropriate co-op positions.